lextm/jekyll-theme-chirpy/_posts/2013-8-18-snmp-pro-syntax-validation-in-sharpsnmppro-mib.md

 MAX-ACCESS read-only
 STATUS current
 DESCRIPTION
-“A textual description of the entity.
-This value should include the full name and version identification of the system’s hardware type, software operating-system, and networking software.”
+"A textual description of the entity.
+This value should include the full name and version identification of the system's hardware type, software operating-system, and networking software."
 ::= { test 13 }
 ```